fjordyo0707/RaytracingAndVisualize/README.md

 $ cmake ..
 $ make
 $ ./bin/output <path/to/input.txt> <path/to/output.png>
-# For example : $ ./bin/output ../test/mytest.txt ./output.png
+# For example : $ ./bin/output ../test/mytest.txt ../img/output.png
 ```
 ##### Win (not recommend)

+(Optional) Download the prebuild OpenCV and use Visual Studio

 1. Open your IDE
 2. Set OpenCV to your path environment
-3. Link by yourself
+3. Link
-4. (Optional) Download the prebuild OpenCV and use Visual Studio